wingify/wingify.github.io/_posts/2013-07-29-getting-60fps-using-devtools.markdown

 author: Kushagra Gour
 ---

-This post is about how to make your web page perform better using a real world example.
+This post is about making your web page perform better using a real world example.
 As you know, we recently launched a very cool [animated comic on A/B Testing](https://visualwebsiteoptimizer.com/what-is-ab-testing/).
 It is scroll animation describing what is A/B testing.
-I'll be going to talk about it as an example and walk you through its performance issues, how we debugged them and finally what we did to extract 60 FPS out of it.
+I'll talk about it as an example and walk you through its performance issues, how we debugged them and finally what we did to extract 60 FPS out of it.

-The process we see in following text will apply more or less on all web pages in general.
+The process we see in following text will applies more or less to all web pages in general.
 Here's what you need to get started:

 1. A [janky](http://jankfree.org/) web page.
-2. Google chrome with its awesome devtools.
+2. Google Chrome with its awesome devtools.
-3. Determination to make it run smooth like butter :)
+3. Determination to make it run as smooth as a hot knife through butter :)

 Worry not if you are missing any of the above, you can still read on.
 Let us begin.

 ## WHAT is causing the issue?

-For all we know now is that our page is janky.
+All we know now is that our page is janky.
 When you scroll up/down you'll notice that the animation is quite choppy.
 There are sudden jumps occasionally while scrolling which is really irritating and obviously a bad user experience.
 We don't know what is causing this.
 The very first step we take here